 Note: College policy allows two courses from a student’s major to count toward requirements for a minor as appropriate.

-- At least one course in psychological foundations (3 credit hours)
+- At least one course in psychological or educational foundations (3 credit hours)

 An alternative Psychology course